lucasdegeus/ProjectInteractiveMultimedia/README.md

 # ProjectInteractiveMultimedia
 This is an Interactive Multimedia project, made by de Geus, Dijkstra and de Froe.
-It's build as an interactive webapplication for the Rijksmuseum.
+It's built as an interactive webapplication for the Rijksmuseum.